matthewslayton/DTI/RSA/RSA_readme.txt

 	- One for semantic and one for visual
 	- Load the RDMs.
 For semantic, I do this weird thing where I load them, but then I re-do them
 	- That's because I need 120 items per day, not the 995 total, so I get those rows from the feature matrix and re-do corrcoef
-	- Remember, you want the stimIDs from all three runs for that day, and then you sorte them in order.
+	- Remember, you want the stimIDs from all three runs for that day, and then you sort them in order.
 The runs are important for IRAF which comes in another script
 	- Then I save the info to separate folders, one per day.
 	- Then the big thing comes.
 I find the corr values between the model RDM and the neural RDM.
 This has a few steps -First, change the diagonal of 1s to NaNs and the bottom triangle to 0s.
 That way you have the upper triangular part of the matrix
 		-Then load the neural RDM and do the same thing -Find corrcoef and save.
 (It's per day)

-Step 7 colour atlas
-	- This makes a brain map with the corr values per ROI.
-	- It's a function that I can't seem to get running, but you can just load the inputs yourself and run the lines manually.
-It's fine
+Step 7 make RDMs and run RSA.
+This version does IRAF.
+I do have an old version called step7_alt, but there are other inefficiencies there that I should take a look at. step7_makeRDMs_runRSA.m.
+I think all I need to do is find the correlation between the whole matrices and not one row at a time (and make sure to only grab half the triangle) and I'll have regular/general RSA.

 Step 8 RSA corr t-test
 	- Now we want to compare the RSA results for each subject and day